cathaypacific8747/am4/docs/formulae.md

 [^1]: A flight A→B→C has total distance is `distance(A, B) + distance(B, C)`.
 [^2]: A flight A→B→C has direct distance is `distance(A, C)`.
+[^3]: The total number of planes ever purchased can be found by navigating to the aircraft ordering page and checking the prefix of the registration.

 ___